 \subsection{Repetition rate}

-\frb\ is very active and bursts from it were detected in each monitoring observation with FAST.
-Because of the possible clustering behavior of FRB emission, a Weibull distribution
+\frb\ was found to be regularly active with two or more bursts detected in each monitoring observation with FAST.
+Because of the possible clustering behavior of FRB emission, a Weibull distribution was employed for the waiting time $\delta$ (the separation between adjacent detected bursts) \cite{2018MNRAS.475.5109O},

-is used to describe the distribution of waiting time\cite{2018MNRAS.475.5109O}, where $k$ is the shape parameter, $\lambda$ is the scale parameter of the distribution and $\delta$ is the waiting time.
-The mean of a Weibull distribution can be expressed as $E(\delta)=\lambda\Gamma(1+1/k)$, the reciprocal of the mean is $r=1/E(\delta)$, which indicates the burst rate of the FRB emission.
-The Weibull distribution reduces to the Poissonian case when $k=1$, ED \ref{fig:weibull} shows the result of the parameters distribution obtained with Markov Chain Monte Carlo (MCMC).
-We find the burst rate of \frb{} is $r=4.5^{+1.9}_{-1.5}\ hr^{-1}$ with shape parameters $k=0.37^{+0.04}_{-0.04}$ for all 79 bursts which are above $>7 \sigma$ (left panel in ED~\ref{fig:weibull}), and $r=5.3^{+1.1}_{-1.0}\ hr^{-1}$ with shape parameters $k=0.76^{+0.09}_{-0.08}$ when excluding waiting times shorter than 1~s (right panel in ED~ \ref{fig:weibull}).
+where $k$ is the shape parameter and $\lambda$ is the scale parameter of the distribution.
+The Weibull distribution reduces to a Poisson distribution when $k=1$.
+The mean waiting time, $E(\delta)=\lambda\Gamma(1+1/k)$, implies a burst rate $r=1/E(\delta)$. \ref{fig:weibull} shows the inferred parameter distributions obtained with a Markov Chain Monte Carlo (MCMC).
+We find the burst rate of \frb{} is $r=4.5^{+1.9}_{-1.5}\ \rm hr^{-1}$ with shape parameters $k=0.37^{+0.04}_{-0.04}$ when all 79 bursts above 9 mJy ms are used (left panel in \ref{fig:weibull}).
+Waiting times shorter than 1~s include substructure in individual bursts, so we also analyze only longer wait times $\delta \ge 1$~s, yielding $r=5.3^{+1.1}_{-1.0}\ \rm hr^{-1}$ with shape parameters $k=0.76^{+0.09}_{-0.08}$ (right panel in \ref{fig:weibull}).